 2. Deep Breathing

-Slow, steady breathing can regulate your body’s stress response.
-Try this simple pattern:
+Slow, steady breathing helps regulate your body’s stress response.
+Try this simple rhythm:

-This helps activate the parasympathetic nervous system — the body’s natural “rest and restore” mode (7).
+This activates the parasympathetic nervous system — your body’s natural “rest and restore” mode (4).

 3. Grounding Through Touch

-Pick up an object near you — perhaps a smooth stone, a mug, or a piece of fabric.
-Notice its temperature, weight, and texture.
-Focusing on how something feels in your hands can help reconnect you to the physical world when your thoughts feel scattered (8).
+Pick up an object nearby — a mug, a smooth stone, or a piece of fabric.
+Notice its temperature, texture, and weight.
+Paying attention to these sensations can help you reconnect with the physical world when your mind feels scattered (1).

 4. Movement as Grounding

-Gentle movement can also help you feel anchored.
-Try walking slowly, paying attention to each step and the sensation of your feet pressing into the ground.
-If you can, go outside — nature enhances the calming effect (9).
+Gentle movement can anchor you in your body.
+Try walking slowly, focusing on each step and how your feet connect with the ground.
+If you can, step outside — being in nature often enhances the calming effect (5).

 5. Grounding Statements

-Simple phrases can help bring reassurance.
-Try quietly repeating one that resonates:
+Simple, reassuring phrases can help you feel safe in the moment.
+Try repeating one that resonates:

 6. The Power of Nature

-Spending even a few minutes outdoors can help regulate the nervous system.
-Notice the sound of birds, the air on your skin, or the colour of the sky.
-Research shows that time in nature lowers blood pressure and reduces stress (11).
+Spending even a few minutes outdoors can ease tension and calm the nervous system.
+Notice the sound of birds, the feel of the air, or the colour of the sky.
+Studies show that time in nature can lower blood pressure and reduce stress (5).

-- Use one or two techniques each morning or evening
+- Using one or two techniques each morning or evening

-- Pair grounding with everyday activities like making tea or walking the dog
+- Pairing grounding with simple routines like making tea or walking the dog

-- Keep a short list of your preferred methods in your phone or notebook
+- Keeping a short list of your favourite methods on your phone or notebook

-Over time, these small practices can help build emotional resilience and a steadier sense of self.
+Think of it as a habit of noticing — not perfection.
+Over time, these small moments of presence can help build resilience and a steadier sense of self.

 When Grounding Isn’t Enough

-Grounding techniques can steady you in the moment — but sometimes, deeper support is needed.
-If anxiety, panic, or emotional overwhelm are affecting your daily life, counselling can help you explore what lies beneath those feelings and find long-term ways to manage them.
+Grounding can help you find calm in the moment, but sometimes deeper support is needed.
+If anxiety, panic, or emotional overwhelm are affecting your daily life, counselling can help you explore what’s beneath those feelings and develop long-term ways to manage them.

 At Hammock Counselling, we believe emotional support should be accessible and affordable.
-We offer online counselling sessions for £30 each, providing a safe, professional space to help you find calm and clarity.
+Our online sessions cost £30 and offer a safe, professional space to help you find calm and clarity.

 Our therapists can help you: